5S: What It Is & Why It Works

 Standardize (Seiketsu) - A team must ensure what was done in the first three stages of 5S become standardized.
 Standard work is a basic principle of Lean manufacturing.

-Sustain: (Shitsuke) Regular checks for sustained 5S adoption.
+Sustain (Shitsuke) – Regular checks for sustained 5S adoption.
 It motivates a team and helps avoid a return to the convenient “old way” of doing things.

-Next: Learn 5S Training from Amend Consulting, LLC
+Next: Earn 5S Training from AMEND